mantl/mantl/docs/security/auth_setup.rst

 After you've set up security with the script, you can include it in your playbook runs by specifying the ``-e`` or ``--extra-vars`` option, like so::

-    ansible-playbook site.yml --extra-vars=@security.yaml
+    ansible-playbook site.yml --extra-vars=@security.yml

 Certificates
 ------------

-If not present, ``auth-setup`` will create a root CA to generate certificates from.
+If not present, ``security-setup`` will create a root CA to generate certificates from.
 If you want to use your own CA, add the key in ``ssl/private/cakey.pem`` and the cert in ``ssl/cacert.pem``.